Linear and multilinear algebra on diffeological vector spaces: Diffeological spaces and diffeological vector spaces

 \paragraph{Comparing diffeologies} Given a set $X$, the set of all possible diffeologies on $X$ is partially ordered by inclusion: a diffeology $\calD$ on $X$ is said to be \textbf{finer} than another diffeology $\calD'$ if $\calD\subset\calD'$ (whereas $\calD'$ is said to be \textbf{coarser} than $\calD$).

-\paragraph{Generated diffeology and quotient diffeology} These are two (out of many) ways to construct a diffeology; we will use both.
-If $X$ is a set and we are given a set of maps $A=\{U_i\to X\}_{i\in I}$, the \textbf{diffeology generated by $A$} is the smallest, with respect to inclusion, diffeology on $X$ that contains $A$; its plots all locally factor through those of $A$.
+\paragraph{Generated diffeology and quotient diffeology} These are two (out of many) ways to construct a diffeology.
+If $X$ is a set and we are given a set of maps $A=\{U_i\to X\}_{i\in I}$, the \textbf{diffeology generated by $A$} is the smallest, with respect to inclusion, diffeology on $X$ that contains $A$; its plots are either locally constant or locally factor through those of $A$.

 If now $X$ is a diffeological space, let $\sim$ be an equivalence relation on $X$, and let $\pi:X\to Y:=X/\sim$ be the quotient map.
 The \textbf{quotient diffeology} (\cite{iglesiasBook}) on $Y$ is the diffeology in which $p:U\to Y$ is the diffeology in which $p:U\to Y$ is a plot if and only if each point in $U$ has a neighbourhood $V\subset U$ and a plot $\tilde{p}:V\to X$ such that $p|_{V}=\pi\circ\tilde{p}$.